William Peter Blatty: Career

 Later Blatty resumed writing fiction.
 In 1971, he wrote The Exorcist, the story of a twelve-year-old girl possessed by a powerful demon, that topped The New York Times Best Seller list for 17 weeks and remained on the list for 57 consecutive weeks.
 The book sold more than 13 million copies in the United States alone and was translated into over a dozen languages.
 He later adapted it with director William Friedkin into the film version.
-Blatty went on to win an Academy Award for his Exorcist screenplay, as well as Golden Globes for Best Picture and Best Writing.
-It also became the first horror film ever to be nominated for the best picture Oscar.
+Blatty went on to win the Academy Award for his Exorcist screenplay, as well as Golden Globes for Best Picture and Best Writing.
+It also became the first horror film ever to be nominated for the Academy Award for Best Picture.

 In 1978, Blatty adapted his novel Twinkle, Twinkle, "Killer" Kane into a new book titled The Ninth Configuration, and in 1980 he wrote, directed, and produced a film version, which focused on the question of the existence of God.
 The film was a commercial flop despite critical acclaim.
 Movie critic Jerry Stein called it a "masterpiece" in The Cincinnati Post, and Peter Travers described it as "the finest large-scale American surrealist film ever made" in People magazine.
-At the 38th Golden Globe Awards in 1981 it was nominated for three Golden Globes, and won the Best Writing Award against competition that included The Elephant Man (1980), Ordinary People (1980), and Raging Bull (1980).
+At the 38th Golden Globe Awards in 1981 it was nominated for three Golden Globes, and won the Best Writing Award against competition that included The Elephant Man (1980), Ordinary People (1980) and Raging Bull (1980).

 In 1983, Blatty wrote Legion, a sequel to The Exorcist which later became the basis of the film The Exorcist III.
 At first he was unable to set up the production because he wanted to direct the film. with producer Carter DeHaven at Morgan Creek Productions.
 Blatty directed the film.
 He originally wanted the movie version to be titled Legion, but the film's producers wanted it to be more closely linked to the original.
+Blatty sued the New York Times Book Review for failing to include Legion in its best-seller list.

 The first sequel, Exorcist II: The Heretic (1977), was disappointing both critically and commercially.
 Blatty had no involvement with it and his own follow-up ignored it entirely.